metaplex-foundation/js-examples/paginate-nfts/README.md

 Note that you can find all the code below in this [`pages/index.js` file](./pages/index.js).

 1. **Create a new Next.js app.**

-   We will be using the [findAllByOwner](https://github.com/metaplex-foundation/js#findallbyowner) method in the Metaplex SDK which will give us the list of NFTs without their JSON metadata loaded.
-This is important because if we had to fetch hundreds of NFTs with their JSON metadata, it will take a lot of time and greatly impact the performance of the application.

    This example uses a new NextJS app with Metaplex which can be created by following the instructions listed in [Getting Started with Metaplex and Next.js](../getting-started-nextjs).